github/developer.github.com/content/guides/best-practices-for-integrators.md

 # Best practices for integrators

 Interested in integrating with the GitHub platform?
 [You're in good company](https://github.com/integrations).
-This guide will help you design a flexible system that provides the best experience for your users and ensure that your app is setup for any future changes we make to the API.
+This guide will help you build an app that provides the best experience for your users *and* ensure that it's reliably interacting with the API.

 * TOC
 {:toc}

 ## Secure payloads delivered from GitHub